mitwelten/mitwelten-iot-hardware-poc/README.md

 - SIM Provider Backend

 ## AudioMoth Audio Logger
-This audio logger can record and store a broad range of frequencies, trggered by time of day or loudness.
+This audio logger can record and store a broad range of frequencies, triggered by time of day or loudness.

 <img src="https://live.staticflickr.com/65535/50949169428_b02b0b8b92.jpg"/>